RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 4. their analysis is incomplete

 This is a simple yet powerful understanding of criticism.
 Having them categorized in this way invites the critical reader to be specific and think more deeply about their critical ideas.
 I am going to adopt this system in future blog posts.

+Although I am not adopting their strategy for this reading project, I